microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/discovery.rst

     This action provides the location of a :term:`broadcast` endpoint for broadcast attendees.
 Interaction with the endpoint is described in `\[MS-OBPAS\] <https://msdn.microsoft.com/en-us/library/hh642267(v=office.12).aspx>`_.

+..  action:: preloadedit

+    An action used to :ref:`preload static content<Preloading static content>` for Office Online edit applications.

+..  action:: preloadview

+    An action used to :ref:`preload static content<Preloading static content>` for Office Online view applications.

 ..  action:: syndicate

     |need_permission|